-To take part in our Community Composting email firstname.lastname@example.org.
+To take part in our Community Composting you can:

 Check out photos of our neighborhood gardening projects on Facebook!

-* The Gardens at South Philadelphia High School In cooperation with the Philadelphia Orchard Project (POP) neighbors have transformed the north garden orchard & south vegetable & herb garden as well as the large entry planters and path next to the north garden.
-We have also resumed our relationship with PHS City Harvest and look forward to engaging teachers and students in the planting and harvesting.
-Stop by on Saturday mornings, between 10a.m. & 12 or email lomophilly.com for more information about events and opportunities to be a part of this community effort.
+* The Gardens at South Philadelphia High School In cooperation with the Philadelphia Orchard Project (POP) neighbors have transformed the north garden orchard & south vegetable & herb garden, planters and path next to the north garden.
+We have also resumed our relationship with PHS City Harvest and look forward to engaging teachers and students in planting and harvesting.
+Stop by on Saturday mornings from May – October, between 10a.m. & 12 or email lomophilly.com for more information about events and opportunities to be a part of this community effort.